 Clothing

 Founded in Canada in 1984.
 Owns and operates manufacturing facilities in Rio Nance, Honduras and the Caribbean.
-Acquired American Apparel in 2017.
+Acquired American Apparel in 2017 and HanesBrands in 2025.

 Company Assessment